kizitoi/MiniMart/README.md

 Codeigniter 4 App files. not including the Codeigniter vendor and system files.
 Database structure and .env file that requires setting up the database connection and email setups.
+Demo Link:  https://minimart.transcommedia.com/